 But my son had different plans.
 He wanted to play with the cotton balls, and even when I finally convinced him to start gluing, he had no intention of doing so within the cloud outlines.
-“You’re supposed to glue it here,” I found myself saying, before asking, “Whose project is this—his or mine?”
+“You’re supposed to glue it here,” I blurted, before asking myself, “Whose project is this—his or mine?”

 We can show our kids how to do something, but if all they really want to do is explore cotton balls and glue outside the lines today, so be it.
-For one thing, it’s not worth any ensuing argument (pick your battles!), and secondly, they are likely more creative experimenting in their own ways than if we were to outline every single step.
+It’s not worth any ensuing argument (pick your battles!).
+Plus they’re more creative experimenting in their own ways than if we were to outline every step.

-#2: Provide space for creative activities
+2. Provide space for creative activities

 A wonderful way to nurture our kids’ creative streak (or any work ethic, for that matter) is to provide a physical space for them to do so.
 A child-size table and chair in a corner of the room would provide enough space to create, such as for painting, writing, drawing or sculpting.

 Our kitchen has a little nook where we’ve designated one corner as our son’s “painting studio.”
 It happened by accident.
 We didn’t want paint on the carpet and so set his table on the tile floor of the kitchen.